ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/using-analyzers.markdown

 RavenDB uses indexes to facilitate fast queries powered by [**Lucene**](http://lucene.apache.org/), the full-text search engine.

 The indexing of a single document starts from creating Lucene's **Document** according an index definition.
-Next, Lucene processed it by breaking it into **fields** and splitting all the text from each **Field** into tokens (**Terms**) in the process called **Tokenization**.
+Next, Lucene processes it by breaking it into **fields** and splitting all the text from each **Field** into tokens (**Terms**) in the process called **Tokenization**.
 Those tokens will be stored in the index, and later will be searched upon.
 The **Tokenization** process uses an object called an Analyzer underneath.